How Much Will My Car Insurance Rates Go Up After a Crash?

 Most insurance companies consider who caused an accident when deciding if your rate will go up.

-Some companies will only increase your rates if they consider the accident to be more than half your fault.
+Some companies only increase your rates if they consider the accident to be more than half your fault.
 But proving fault in an accident can be difficult.

 According to State Farm, you aren't at fault if you were: